 The Fund presents its statement of financial position in order of liquidity.
-An analysis regarding recovery (asset) or settlement (liability) within 12 months from the reporting date (current) and beyond 12 months from the reporting date (noncurrent) is presented in Note 4.
-All of the Fund's assets and liabilities as of December 31, 2018 and 2017 are current.
+An analysis regarding the recovery (asset) or settlement (liability) within 12 months from reporting date (current) and beyond 12 months from the reporting date (noncurrent) is presented in Note 4.
+All of the Fund's assets and liabilities owned by the Fund as of December 31, 2018 and 2017 are current.